For admissions requirements, go here.

 Your application must consist of the following:

 - Three letters of recommendation.
-Letter writers should use the recommendation form.
-Letters should be sent directly to us from the letter writers to the address (snail-mail or email) below.
+Letters should be sent directly to us by the letter writers via the email address below (or regular mail if necessary).

 - GRE scores.
 We are currently waiving the GRE, but you are welcome to submit scores if you have them.
 (We do not require the math subject GRE.
 Please include a scan (unofficial is fine) of your GRE scores with your application.
 If you decide to come, then you will be required to have your scores sent officially to UMaine from ETS.

 - Academic transcripts.
 Please send your transcripts from undergraduate degree programs and (if desired) any prior graduate work taken.
-Unofficial copies are fine, but if you accept an offer, you will need to send your official transcript to the graduate school.
+Unofficial copies are fine, but if you accept a conditional offer, you will need to send your official transcript to the graduate school.

 Please arrange for the above items to be sent in PDF format to firstname.lastname@example.org

 There is no cost to apply using the above method.
 However, if you are given a verbal offer and you intend to come, then you must formally apply through the UMaine Graduate School’s application page which may require a fee.
 (The $65 fee is waived for UMaine alumni and certain other applicants.)